-The Index measures the performance of 180 U.S. listed companies and 20 non-U.S. listed companies selected from 70 subindustries that are deemed by the index provider's rules-based methodology to have a large number of companies focused directly or indirectly on the consumer and consumer/business products and services.
+The Index measures the performance of 170 to 180 U.S. listed companies and 20 to 30 non-U.S. listed companies selected from 70 or more sub-industries that are deemed by the index provider's rules-based methodology to have a large number of companies focused directly or indirectly on the consumer and consumer/business products and services.
+The number of non-US companies included in the Index will be determined at the investment committee's discretion and based on the opportunities seen in non-US brands.
 The Index methodology is designed to track the leading companies by isolating those companies with the highest market cap, three-year total sales and three year sales growth.
-By virtue of being at the top of these rankings, a company is deemed a "leading" company in its consumerfocused industry or its business-to-business focused industry.
+By virtue of being at the top of these rankings, a company is deemed a "leading" company in its consumer-focused industry or its business-to-business focused industry.
 A company is excluded from the index if (i) it does not rank high enough to be eligible for inclusion based on the methodology described above at the time of initial calculation or in subsequent years' reconstitutions; or (ii) it is acquired by another company where such acquired company's shares cease trading on an exchange.
 The Index equally weighted and is rebalanced and reconstituted annually in December.
 The Sub-Advisor is also the sponsor of the Index.

 From the universe of securities in the Index, the Sub-Advisor then selects the Fund's portfolio based on its multi-step proprietary investment process.
 The Sub-Advisor uses fundamental and technical analysis to identify companies to include in the Fund's portfolio.
 Fundamental analysis includes analyzing a company's cash flow, sales, earnings per share, intangible assets, and similar statistics to identify companies that the Sub-Advisor believes has a competitive advantage over other companies.
 Technical analysis includes analyzing a company's price movements over various time frames to identify the most attractive buy and sell levels, which helps identify the best time to buy or sell a particular security.
 The Fund may invest, directly or indirectly through investments in ETFs, in both U.S. and foreign companies included in the Index, including ADRs and companies domiciled in emerging markets.
 Although the Fund may invest in companies of any market capitalization, it expects the market capitalization of the companies held in its portfolio to be \$2 billion and above at the time of purchase.
-From time to time, the Fund may also invest in ETFs to gain exposure to particular consumerfocused and business to business focused industries.
+From time to time, the Fund may also invest in ETFs to gain exposure to particular consumer-focused and business to business focused industries.
 In times of economic turmoil or unusually high equity valuations where equity risk is deemed high, the Fund may also invest in cash and cash equivalents, inverse equity ETFs and in asset classes that have historically been safe havens when equities were experiencing drawdowns, which are U.S. treasury securities, short-term bonds, and the U.S. dollar.
 The Fund may invest across sectors, and at times might have individual positions that in the aggregate result in significant exposures to specific sectors, such as the consumer discretionary, consumer staples and financials sectors.